Ph.D., Social Work & Social Psychology, University of Michigan

 - “Canadian experience” (immigrant employment discrimination)

-Izumi Sakamoto joined the Factor-Inwentash Faculty of Social Work in 2002 as an Assistant Professor and is currently an Associate Professor.
-Izumi is an Academic Fellow with the Centre for Critical Qualitative Health Research, and affiliated with the Asian Institute, Munk School of Global Affairs.
-She is a former Fulbright Scholar and brings interdisciplinary perspectives from social work, social psychology, and cultural psychology.
+Izumi Sakamoto is currently an Associate Professor at the Factor-Inwentash Faculty of Social Work and an Academic Fellow with the Centre for Critical Qualitative Health Research.
+She is also a Core Faculty Member of the Asian Institute, Munk School of Global Affairs.
+She is a former Fulbright Scholar and brings interdisciplinary perspectives from social work, social psychology, and cultural psychology, and works transnationally.

 Izumi’s research has focused on immigration, anti-oppressive practice, gender, empowerment, critical consciousness, community organizing, and the arts.
 She has methodological expertise in qualitative, community-based and arts-informed research methodologies.
 Izumi currently leads the Japanese Canadian Arts and Activism Project (JCAAP), examining the intersections of artistic practice and activism within the contemporary Japanese Canadian community, while focusing on the themes of memory, identity, emotion and accountability.
 She is the first author of the book on anti-oppressive practice (AOP) published in Japan (2021), the first book on AOP in that country.